sendinblue/APIv3-php-library/docs/Api/MasterAccountApi.md

 Get sub-account details

-This endpoint will provide the details of specified sub-account organization
+This endpoint will provide the details for the specified sub-account company

 ### Example
 ```php